The Chad myth

 Key takeaways:

-2011 saw the rise of the occupy wall street movement, whose slogan ‘we are the 99%’ encapsulated the growing discontent over wealth inequality.
-Since then, a similar grievance has been voiced over perceived inequality in the sexual marketplace.
-This I’d argue is the core premise of manosphere worldview: the 80-20 rule—or pareto principle—applies to the sexual marketplace.
-The idea is that a male sexual elite is hoarding a growing share of the sexual pie, leaving the majority of men out in the cold and fighting over scraps.
-This concept is also sometimes described as ‘de facto polygyny’, or ‘soft harems’.
-Before, this destructive sexual dynamic was suppressed by the enforcement of monogamy.
-Following the sexual revolution however (being generous with the timing), it has naturally re-emerged, and is having disastrous effects on society.
-This narrative has grown enormously popular, and is beginning to be taken up by academics.
-Below are excerpts from a recent paper (Larsen & Kennair, 2024):
+The idea is that a male sexual elite is hoarding an ever-larger share of the sexual pie, leaving the majority of men out in the cold to fight over scraps.
+This concept is sometimes described as ‘de facto polygyny’ or ‘soft harems’.
+Previously, this destructive sexual dynamic was suppressed by the enforcement of monogamy.
+Following the sexual revolution, however (being generous with the timing), it has naturally re-emerged, and is having disastrous effects on society.
+This narrative has gained enormous popularity and has begun to be adopted by academics.

 Strong sex partner stratification between men makes it so that many relationships will be like that of Sigurd and Josefin, in that the woman will be the most sexually experienced.